 Of course, not all meals are created equal.
 The food prepared at the Chalet Del Sogno is simply some of the best in the world.

-Eating the charcuterie, along with a bottle of local wine and the Chalet’s fantastic mint, berry, and Burrata fruit salad, you will feel less like a tourist and more like Trentino royalty sitting down for a complete artisan meal.
+Enjoy your charcuterie, along with a bottle of local wine and the Chalet’s fantastic mint, berry, and Burrata fruit salad.
+You will feel less like a tourist and more like Trentino royalty sitting down for a complete artisan meal.

-Gnocchi are the prime example of the success of the fusion of Germanic and Italian cooking traditions.
-Historically from the Northern Belluno region of Italy, Gnocchi are a midpoint between the pasta of Italy and the dumplings eaten in the Tyrol.
-Most popular in the Italian Dolomites is the Gnocchi Alla Cadorina which enriches the tiny dumplings with smoked ricotta cheese.
-Perhaps the most decadent item on the list, these plump dumplings melt in the mouth and leave us wondering whether we should ever leave the Dolomites at all.
+Gnocchi is the perfect example of the success of the fusion of Germanic and Italian cooking traditions.
+They are historically from the Northern Belluno region of Italy.
+Gnocchi is a midpoint between the pasta of Italy and the dumplings eaten in the Tyrol.
+Most popular in the Italian Dolomites is the Gnocchi Alla Cadorina which improves the tiny dumplings with smoked ricotta cheese.
+Perhaps the most decadent item on the list, these dumplings melt in the mouth.
+They leave us wondering whether we should ever leave the Dolomites at all.

 Tagliatelle alla Tartufo

 The Ladin culture in Italy is one of the most unique in the world.
 Historically, the Ladin area of the Dolomites has been fought over and claimed by Austria, Germany, and Italy.
-However, the Ladin people have always imagined themselves as neither German nor Italian entirely, instead heralding their own isolated alpine roots.
+However, the Ladin people have always imagined themselves as neither German nor Italian entirely.
+Instead, they have heralded their own isolated alpine roots.

-On all of our guided tours through Italy, hiking combined with mouthwatering meals creates the perfect combination for fun and adventure.
+On all of our guided tours through Italy, hiking combined with the tasty foods in the Italian Dolomites creates the perfect combination of fun and adventure.
 Saluti!